 For the reasons set out above, the Commission accepts that the definition of manifestly incorrect inputs to the dispatch algorithm that can trigger price adjustments, should exclude bids and offers submitted by participants, but could include any other classes of input.
-The Commission has modified the wording of the proposed Rule in the draft Rule to reflect this finding.
+The Commission has modified the wording of the proposed Rule to reflect this finding.